U.S.Avengers

-U.S.Avengers is an American comic book series published by Marvel Comics, featuring a traditionally patriotic-themed team of Avengers.
-It is written by Al Ewing and penciled by Paco Medina.
-It was released as part of Marvel NOW!
-2.0.
+U.S.Avengers is an American comic book series published by Marvel Comics as a part of the Marvel NOW!
+2.0 comic book branding.
+Created by writer Al Ewing and artist Paco Medina, the series debuted in January 2017.
+It features a traditionally American patriotic-themed team of Avengers.

 Publication history

-Al Ewing described this group to be working with S.H.I.E.L.D. while not being a part of it.
-Besides their leader as the latest Citizen V, the group's other members consist of Robert Maverick (in his Red Hulk form), Squirrel Girl, Cannonball, Pod (under the alias Enigma), Toni Ho's Iron Patriot form, and the time-displaced Danielle Cage's Captain America form who comes from the alternate future of 20XX.
-The first issue of U.S.Avengers was released on January 4, 2017, and then published in March later that year.
+The first issue of U.S.Avengers was released on January 4, 2017.
+The second issue was released on January 18.
+The third issue was released on February 15.
+The fourth issue was released on March 15.
+The fifth issue was released on April 19.
+The sixth issue was released on May 17.
+The seventh issue was released on June 21.

+Roster

+The U.S.Avengers team consists of Roberto "Bobby" Da Costa / Citizen V, Robert Maverick / Red Hulk, Doreen Green / Squirrel Girl, Samuel "Sam" Guthrie / Cannonball, Aikku Jokinen / Enigma and Toni Ho / Iron Patriot.

 Fictional team history

-When Advanced Idea Mechanics merged with the U.S. military to form American Intelligence Mechanics, Sunspot, under the alias of Citizen V, formed the U.S.Avengers with Cannonball, Pod (under the alias of Enigma), Squirrel Girl, and Toni Ho's Iron Patriot form as well as Robert Maverick, who gained a Hulk Plug-In that enables him to turn into a variation of Red Hulk for an hour.
+When Advanced Idea Mechanics merged with the U.S. military to form American Intelligence Mechanics, Sunspot, under the alias of Citizen V, formed the U.S.Avengers with Cannonball, Pod (under the alias of Enigma), Squirrel Girl, and Toni Ho / Iron Patriot as well as Robert Maverick, the second Red Hulk.
 Their first mission puts them against the Secret Empire, who were planning to destroy the United States inside their floating volcanic island base.
 Red Hulk crash-landed into the Secret Empire's floating volcanic island base, hard enough to destroy it.
-They're later approached by a future version of Danielle Cage as Captain America, who tells them that her nemesis, the Golden Skull, came to their timeline to steal all the wealth.
-In Miami, Florida, the team crash a charity gala only to discover that the wealthy CEO's were kidnapped and replaced by robots.
+They are later approached by a future version of Danielle Cage as Captain America, who tells them that her nemesis, the Golden Skull, came to their timeline to steal all the wealth.
+In Miami, the team crash a charity gala only to discover that the wealthy CEO's were kidnapped and replaced by robots.
 During the battle, the team manages to defeat and capture the Golden Skull, who was wearing a golden armored suit.
 Danielle then goes back to her timeline, with the Golden Skull as her prisoner.
-Red Hulk is later sent to confront and defeat an out-of-control American Kaiju, who was attacking Europe.
-During the hunt, he encounters Deadpool, who was turned into a monster by a mad scientist named Dr. Vandoom.
+Red Hulk is later sent to confront and defeat the American Kaiju, who was attacking Europe.
+During the hunt, he encounters Deadpool, who was turned into a monster by mad scientist Dr. Vandoom.